They were ugly, contagious and stupid.

 "If you were to admit that these relationships had been a normal love relationships between ordinary young people, you would have shaken the black and white image of the Germans and the deeds they permitted during the war.
 It would have normalised relationships with Germans in a way that was completely unacceptable in the post-war period", says Pedersen.

-Pedersen believes it is time to demystify the "tyskerjentene" and the decisions they made.
+Pedersen believes it therefore time to demystify the "tyskerjentene" and the decisions they made.

 "Hundreds of thousands of young men came to Norway during the German occupation.
 Most of them were neither Nazis nor cruel perpetrators.
 Many were in the same place for a long time and felt comfortable in the local community.
 That love developed in this situation is hardly surprising," concludes Pedersen.